-Blessed with a balmy year-round Indian Ocean climate, long golden-sand beaches, a wide array of leisure activities and accommodation options to suit all budgets, multicultural Durban is a perfect honeymoon and romantic getaways holiday destination at any time.
+Blessed with a balmy year-round Indian Ocean climate, long golden-sand beaches, a wide array of leisure activities and accommodation options to suit all budgets, multicultural Durban is a perfect honeymoon destination at any time.

 Relax on the aptly named Golden Mile, a 4km-long golden-sand beach that stretches along a beachfront lined with 5-star hotels, fine dining restaurants and vibrant bars.

 Ride one of the iconic and colourful rickshaws along the seafront, go swimming and surfing in the patrolled areas or stroll along the beach to see what the locals are up to, which could be anything from Shembe-style baptisms and Hindu worshipping using clay votive lamps, to ancestral offerings conducted by Zulu sangomas (traditional healers).

 For an evocative insight into apartheid, visit the Kwa Muhle Museum, or experience Africa's largest marine-themed park, uShaka Marine World.